 The Writing Center is dedicated to assisting all faculty in their efforts to elicit the best writing from their students.
 If we are to achieve our goal of being able to assist all students in all disciplines, we must work closely with the instructors who know those students best.
 If you would like to use our services, or if you have any suggestions for resources beyond those available on our website, please contact us.
-We welcome your comments and suggestions.
-We also host a listserv for faculty who are interested in learning more about our services.
-Send an email to email@example.com with a request to add your name to our list.
-You'll then receive frequent updates.
-All faculty are welcome to join.
+We welcome your feedback.
+We also host a mailing list for faculty who are interested in learning more about our services and receiving updates from us a few times each semester.
+Click on the button below to sign up!

 Our writing tutors can visit your classroom and present information about our services (a "House Call") and/or facilitate any of our one-hour workshops on various writing topics.